 And yes, I know I said I quit my job and that begs a few questions, but we'll talk about that another time.
 This is Hugh's day, and the man loves cornbread.
 I would diagnose him with a minor case of obsessive compulsive disorder.
 Turkey chili and cornbread find their way into his week more often than most of us would consider normal.
 We have been trying to create a healthier cornbread, and after many attempts, this is one of those foods you can't cut too many corners on.
 The recipe here is about as light as we'll go without sacrificing the greatness that is cornbread.
 It has bursts of texture with the studs of corn, green chiles and background sharpness of the cheddar.
 Go partake before it's too warm outside for foods like this.

-CAST IRON CORNBREAD // Serves 8-10
+CAST IRON BUTTERMILK CORNBREAD // Serves 8-10

-3 Tbsp.
-Butter, melted
+3 Tbsp. unsalted butter, melted